BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 * would it be better to have the server poll the sensors, or the sensors reach out to the server when they have data?

 ## Troubleshooting

+**NOTE**: Some have reported that for this project, MacOS works with Python 3.7 but not 3.8.
+See [Python.md](./Python.md) for how to switch Python versions.

 ### ws_client